 The F1 wind tunnel engineers set a record level for aero efficiency with the LaFerrari, and airflow influences the entire sculpture of the car, channeling air to cool hot vehicle components.
 The fluid surface gives the LaFerrari low drag and high downforce, while the entire chassis is comprised of four different types of carbon fiber materials to lend maximum rigidity in all dimensions with minimum weight.

 As a limited edition, special series model, just a few LaFerrari models were built and available to buyers.
 In total, only 500 units of the unique limited edition series have been produced.

 With the first 499 LaFerrari models already sold to customers, one model was auctioned for charity.
 On December 3, 2016, the LaFerrari that was auctioned sold for 7.5 million, making this car the most valuable 21st-century automobile ever sold.
 The car was auctioned by RM Sotheby’s, with all proceeds going to the National Italian American Foundation’s Earthquake Relief Fund.
 The auction was held at Finali Mondiali (the Ferrari Challenge World Finals) at Daytona International Speedway.
 Finali Mondiali has special significance because it was the first time in history that Ferrari Challenge World Finals were brought to America.

 The definitive Ferrari model, driving a LaFerrari is a truly unique experience.
-Whether you’re in St. Louis or Indianapolis, if you’re a Chicagoland local, you can inquire about finding a LaFerrari for sale by contacting Continental AutoSports.
+Whether you’re in Indianapolis or Milwaukee, if you’re a Chicagoland local, you can inquire about finding a LaFerrari for sale by contacting Continental AutoSports Ferrari.
 We serve driving enthusiasts throughout the country, so please reach out if you’re looking for your next supercar!